In campaign’s waning days, both candidates seek to shore up support from Latino voters

 Fernando Romero, a longtime Chicano organizer in Las Vegas, said that religion plays a big role in the political calculations of Latinos who support Trump — and, in particular, the politics of abortion.

-And the Trump campaign has made a concerted effort to reach these religious Latinos with digital advertisements and by sending high-level surrogates at their churches.
+And the Trump campaign has made a concerted effort to reach these religious Latinos with digital advertisements and by sending high-level surrogates to their churches.

 Republicans’ efforts have paid off in some places.
 For instance, a recent New York Times-Siena College survey showed that 57 percent of Latino voters in Texas support Biden compared with 34 percent who support Trump, which is higher support for the president than expected by some political strategists.